 Note: You can purchase Shoe GOO at Amazon.

 For the past few months, my husband, Shelly aka the Survival Hubby, has been working in the background, helping me with photos and also serving as my part time news reporter.
 Needless to say, I am thrilled to have an extra set of hands and also his company as we put together five articles a week.

-THE FINAL WORDAs nice as it is to get away and take a break from routine, it is also nice to come home.
+As nice as it is to get away and take a break from routine, it is also nice to come home.
 More than nice, actually.
 My HERC oven awaits as do my tomato seedlings and ugh! my taxes.
 Thanks for staying with me while I was on vacation and for keeping things going in the comments and on Facebook.

 I frequently forget to mention that Emergency Essentials sells a huge selection if preparedness gear.
 This month, the Kaito Voyager is on sale.
 If you have been procrastinating on purchasing an emergency radio – or, do not have a spare – this would be a great item to add to your food storage order.

 This is just one of the items on sale this month.
 Click on this link for more: Shop the Emergency Essentials Monthly Specials.